jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 ## 6- How can it be safely stored?
 6.1 From the safest to least safe:
-6.1.1Multiple cold paper wallets backed up and stored in several locations and protected from environmental damage (such as fire, water and UV) and printed from a computer never connecting to the internet and with a clean OS with only the paper wallet software installed from the original canonical (ex from the source code on a github which has been tested and peer reviewed for malicious software)
+6.1.1 Multiple cold paper wallets backed up and stored in several locations and protected from environmental damage (such as fire, water and UV) and printed from a computer never connecting to the internet and with a clean OS with only the paper wallet software installed from the original canonical (ex from the source code on a github which has been tested and peer reviewed for malicious software)
 6.2 Cold electronic wallet, Smartphone wallet, online wallet, exchange

 ## 7- What is a CC wallet?